Aishwaryadjadhav/hotel-menu-management-system/README.md

 This is a backend REST API project built using Spring Boot.

-The project is designed to manage hotel menu items and demonstrates real backend development using REST APIs and database integration.
+The project is designed to manage hotel menu items and demonstrates real-world backend development using REST APIs, database integration, and clean architecture.

 ---